Describe your role at Perigee Fund.

 Tell us a little bit about your professional background, starting with your most recent position.

-I recently retired as Clinical Director at Cooper House, a clinic in Seattle that treats the social, emotional, and behavioral challenges of infancy and early childhood, where I worked with families with children aged birth to five.
-Over the years, I have also trained, supervised, and consulted with a wide variety of early childhood practitioners from IECMH clinicians to nurses to home visitors.
+I recently retired as clinical director at Cooper House, a clinic in Seattle that treats the social, emotional, and behavioral challenges of infancy and early childhood, where I worked with families with children aged birth to five.
+Over the years, I have also trained, supervised, and consulted with a wide variety of early childhood practitioners from infant and early childhood mental health clinicians to nurses to home visitors.